 In the Fingal County Council area there are six charging points for electric cars.
-In this Oireachtas as I stand here there are none but I am told there will be one next week.
-I am also told, and I am surprised about this, that I am the first person to ask for one.
-Does that mean there is not anyone else in these Houses who has an electric car?
+In this Oireachtas there is none but I am told that there will be one next week.
+I am also told - I am surprised by this - that I am the first person to ask for one.
+Does that mean that there is not anyone else in these Houses who has an electric car?
 I would find that surprising.

 They are in the Lower House.

 Many people have hybrids and I thought I saw a Tesla here last week.
-I believe it was Senator Leyden who said that Brexit is a problem.
-I would say that this is the challenge that will define our generation, not Brexit.
+I believe it was Senator Leyden who said Brexit was a problem.
+I would say this is the challenge that will define our generation, not Brexit.
 We will survive Brexit but we may not survive ongoing climate change if we do not take action.

 Hear, hear.
 Well done.

 Well may the Senator wear and safe driving.